Contact Lens Care

 Gradient Lenses

-Gradient lenses are sunglasses that feature a colour transition, from the top to the bottom of the lens.
+Gradient lenses are sunglasses that feature a colour graduation, from the top to the bottom of the lens.
 They offer 100% UVA and UVB protection from the sun, without dimming out the entire eye line of the wearer.
 Gradient lenses upper tint offers protection as you look upwards but allow for more light to pass through the lens at the bottom.
-This is particularly useful if you're driving and need to see your dashboard, if your going shopping, or if you're walking through an area where the ground is uneven.
+This is particularly useful if you're driving and need to see your dashboard, if you’re going shopping, or if you're walking through an area where the ground is uneven.

 Solid Tint Lenses

-A solid tint allows for slight vision enhancement and added protection against the suns UVA and UVB rays.
+A solid tint allows for slight vision enhancement and added protection against the sun’s UVA and UVB rays.
 Which tint you choose depends mostly on your personal needs and personal preference.

 They all offer 100% UVA/UVB protection.
-Grey tints are the most popular tints as they reduce brightness and colour distortion.
+Grey tints are the most popular tints as they reduce brightness, gives most natural vision and colour distortion.
 Brown tints enhance both contrast and depth perception (i.e. driving and golf).
-So why not convert your prescription glasses to prescription sunglasses?
+Green tints reduce glare and eye strain under bright light conditions, good for everyday use.

 Hydrophobic Coating